semiriichi/semiriichi.github.io/join.md

 permalink: /join/
 ---

-Interested in joining our group?
+Interested in joining our club?
 There are three options:

 1. Join the [Meetup.com group](https://www.meetup.com/se-mi-mahjong/) and attend one of our meetups.